Quick Start Guide

 Contact your students immediately about how the course will be changing and what they should expect from you as the instructor.
 Post an announcement in Canvas outlining new assignments and due dates; using the Rich Content Editor to record a webcam video in an announcement could alleviate some student anxiety.
 Be sure to message students directly through the Canvas Inbox or PAWS.
 Develop an action plan for communicating with students and then inform them about that plan.
-Provide them with strategies for how to be a successful online student.
+Let them know about the Orientation for Online Students, which includes strategies for how to be a successful online student.

 Develop a Plan